Puff pastry appetizers are what I turn to when I want something that looks impressive but doesn’t ask too much of me.

 - Do they reheat well: Yes in the oven

-- How many should I serve per person: Two to three
+- How many should I serve per person: Serve 2–3 appetizers per person as an appetizer.

 - Can I make sweet versions: Yes with fruit or jam